AGSPhoenix/WorldGenerationControl/README.markdown

 Notes on Lighting
 -----------------

+**NOTE: Lighting is broken in 2.6a, and will silently ignore any requests for it.**
+This is due to a dependency on parts of CraftBukkit that have changed heavily since Nephyrin last updated.
+This may be fixed soon.

 By default, minecraft only generates lighting info for a chunk when it is first approached by a player.
 This is fine, but if you want to generate an external map with something like Minecraft Overviewer, it means the areas players haven't visited will only have 'fast' lighting, with pitch black shadows.